Course Syllabus

 - Creation of a browser extension that elucidates a privacy or security issue

-- Could be simple, such as computer vision tags https://github.com/ageitgey/show-facebook-computer-vision-tags
+- Could be simple, such as computer vision tags https://github.com/ageitgey/show-facebook-computer-vision-tags Links to an external site.

 APM-015 Part II statement